bdavidxyz/protheme2/_posts/2020-03-13-mistakes-i-will-avoid-in-my-next-rails-project.md

 Now I keep the controller logic inside controller logic, and this logic is tested through end-to-end tests.

 ## 11. Add a few layer if necessary, that's very ok

 It seems a contradiction of the previous paragraph, but it's not.

 I badly miss a view layer in some cases, the I added an app/view folder and then I was done.

-## 12. inuitCSS
+## 12. InuitCSS

 There's not much to say in CSS.
-I will keep to follow BEM-IT convention, OO structure, naming class as close as possible from the target, and that's enough to get a long-term, maintainable project.
+I will still follow BEM-IT convention, OO structure, naming classes as close as possible from their target, and that's enough to get a long-term, maintainable project.

 I hope that webpacker and postCSS will increase some performances.
-But for writing CSS, stick to the few principles above and you're done.
+But as for writing CSS, stick to the few principles above and you're done.

 I appreciate inuitCSS a lot, and I will probably use it again.

-But I find the spacing utilities very verbose, and I hope I can switch to KNACSS the next time.
+But I find the spacing utilities very verbose, and I hope I can switch to another framework like KNACSS the next time.

-## 13. rails-administrate
+## 13. I won't avoid : rails-administrate

 Well this is probably where Rails outperform its competitors.
 You have a free, intuitive, secured, customizable administration part for free.

-As far as I know, there are no framework with such an advanced admin panel,
+As far as I know, there are no framework with such an advanced admin panel.

+So in my next project, I will avoid **not** to use it :)

-## 14. follow guys of Thoughtbot and Gorails
+## 14. I won't avoid : guys of Thoughtbot and Gorails

 Well, I don't know how to thanks them enough.
 Their guides are invaluable and helped me to get things done.